Definitions and meaning of che

 che f (plural ches)

-- Name of the digraph Ch/ch, previously was considered a letter
+- name of the digraph Ch/ch; previously considered a letter

 Derived terms